Egypt extends detention of activist who criticized president

 The country’s top prosecutor denied the torture allegations, saying that Zaki did not report that he was “harmed or violated during his arrest or detention” when he spoke to the public prosecution on Feb.
 8, the day after his arrest.

-His defense attorney Lubna Darwish told The Associated Press that prosecutors renewed Zaki’s detention for another 15 days.
+His defense attorney, Lubna Darwish, told The Associated Press that prosecutors renewed Zaki’s detention for another 15 days.
 The EIPR also reported the renewal.

-“They cut his hair, but he’s smiling,” his lawyer said, adding that detention renewal begins “another 15 days of campaigning for his freedom.”
+Darwish said that despite her client’s ordeal, which included having his head shaved, Zaki was in good spirits.
+“They cut his hair, but he’s smiling,” she said.

 El-Sissi’s government has arrested thousands of people since coming to power in 2013.
 Most of those were Islamists, but prominent secular activists have also been detained.
 Egypt outlawed all unauthorized protests that same year.